Chungking Mansions Explained

 Location

-Chungking Mansions is located in one of the busiest districts of Hong Kong; it is very close to the Tsim Sha Tsui station and East Tsim Sha Tsui station of the MTR.
+Located in the golden mile of Nathan Road in Tsim Sha Tsui, Chungking Mansions is in one of the busiest districts of Hong Kong; it is surrounded by entrances to the Tsim Sha Tsui station and East Tsim Sha Tsui station of the MTR.[8]

 Businesses

-While Chungking Mansions is designated for residential use, the building includes a wide variety of commercial establishments.
+While Chungking Mansions was designed as mostly residential, the building includes a wide variety of commercial establishments, including many residential units repurposed into guesthouses.

 Retail

 There are three shopping arcades within Chungking Mansions.
 All have their main entrances on Nathan Road: the main arcade, Cke Shopping Mall and Wood House.
 The original mall was closed in 1998.
-It reopened later and the Cke and Wood House were created.
-In addition, shops and restaurants can be found on many floors.
+It reopened later and the Cke and Wood House (later replaced by Health) were created.
+In addition, licensed and unlicensed shops and restaurants can be found on many upper floors, some requiring codes to get in.[17]
+[18]

 Many shops in the building are import/export businesses dealing in parallel goods that are predominantly sold to Asian and African countries.[22]
 On the main floors as well as on upper floors in the towers, there are many restaurants that attract visitors from all over the world.
 For example, some small and family-run Indian and Pakistani restaurants with traditional Indian curry and Nepalese food are very well known.
 Due to competition between the very large number of restaurants inside the Mansions that are similar in style, many of them send staff to distribute leaflets on the streets to aggressively promote their restaurants.[23]